 After all, hatred against the Chinese survived throughout the 20th century—even to this day.
 Chinese-Indonesians were lynched in riots in Solo (1912) and Kudus (1918) and massacred during the national revolution (1945-1949).
 The newly-freed Indonesia saw the rise of anti-Chinese sentiments in Tangerang (1946), Bagan Siapi-api (1946), and Palembang (1947).

-The hard-fought Indonesian independence did not naturally translate into the freedom for Chinese-Indonesians from persecution.
+The hard-fought Indonesian independence did not naturally translate into the freedom from persecutions for the Chinese-Indonesians.
 In fact, the Sukarno years saw discriminatory laws against the Chinese.
-The Executive Order (Peraturan Presiden) No. 10 of 1959, for example, prohibited “foreigners” from retailing at the district level and forced them to hand over their business to “Indonesian citizens” (meaning “the natives”, bumiputera).
+The Executive Order (Peraturan Presiden) No. 10 of 1959, for example, prohibited “foreigners” from conducting retail business at the district level, forcing the latter to hand over their enterprises to “Indonesian citizens” (meaning “the natives”, bumiputera).
 The decree had effectively led the Chinese (with or without Indonesian citizenship) to emigrate to China.
-In the same year, a race riot exploded in Cibadak, Bandung, West Java, following implementation of the decree by local military command.
+In the same year, a race riot broke out in Cibadak, Bandung, West Java, following the implementation of the decree by local military command.

 In contrast to Baperki campaign, the National Unity Development Institute (LPKB), founded on 12 March 1963, championed the idea of assimilating Chinese-Indonesians to the bumiputera majority by abandoning their traditional customs and names.